 NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

-As an international undergraduate student who has applied or will apply for graduation during Spring 2021, please carefully review the detailed information below regarding the post-graduation work permit and other relevant information in preparation for your next steps after graduation.
+As an international undergraduate student who has applied or will apply for graduation in Fall 2020, please carefully review the detailed information below regarding the post-graduation work permit and other relevant information in preparation for your next steps after graduation.

 Due to COVID-19, our office is closed for in-person advising services, but our advisors remain available to support you remotely via LiveChat, virtual appointment, virtual drop-in, phone or email.
 Should you have any questions, please connect with an International Student Advisor for assistance.